mercy299/terraform-beginner-bootcamp-2023/README.md

 #### Scoping of Env Vars

-When you open up new bash terminals in vscode, it will not be aware of env vars you have set in another window.
+When you open up new bash terminals in vscode, it will not be aware of ENV vars you have set in another window.

 If you want env vars to persist across all future bash terminals that are open, you need to set env vars in your bash profile. eg `.bash_profile`

 #### Persisting Env vars in Gitpod

-We can process env vars in gitpod by storing them in Gitpod Secrets Storage
+We can process env vars in Gitpod by storing them in Gitpod Secrets Storage

 ```
 gp env HELLO='World'